madec-project/ezvis/doc/Histogram.md

     ]
   }
 ```

+`overlay` has a `color` option, if you don't like the default color for the line.

 > **Warning:** using facets with an overlay (which is computed from
 > `corpusFields`) is not a good idea: the selected facets will not modify